MalefactorIX/Damage-Processing-System/UwU/Combat Guidelines.md

     2e) Must have a 5s cooldown per explosive fired or thrown.

 3) The following types of fuses are allowed for thrown or projectile explosives: Timed, Distance, or Impact.
-   3a) Proximity fuses (detonates in proximity to player) are not allowed for infantry weapons.
+   3a) Proximity fuses (detonates in proximity to player) or manual detonation fuses are not allowed for thrown infantry weapons.

 4) Explosion ammunition is limited to grenades, rockets, and vehicle munitions.
 No explosive bullets are permitted.